 Weeeelll….yes.
 It will freeze.
 However, the sauce will separate and won’t look so creamy when you thaw and heat it.
 You can get around that by hitting the sauce with an immersion blender.

-To freeze this keto chicken scampi recipe, cool it overnight in the fridge.
+To freeze this keto chicken scampi no wine recipe, cool it overnight in the fridge.
 Then, put it into freezer-safe containers or bags and freeze for up to three months.

 Like This?
 Also Try:

 - 1/4 teaspoon pepper

 - Heat 1 tbsp of oil in a large skillet.
 Sesaon the chicken tenders with the salt and pepper.
 Over medium-high heat, brown the chicken on both sides.
 Work in batches and don't over-crowd the pan.
 Add more oil as needed.